 In the case of PortaSIP, both the login name and CID should be set to the same value.
-Set the preferred audio codec to G.723 if your phone supports this.
+Set the preferred audio codec (e.g., G.711, G711a, G729 etc.).
 Likewise, enable in-band alerting if your phone supports it, as this will help in situations when the phone is behind a NAT.

 The amount of bandwidth required for SIP signaling is insignificant compared to that used by the RTP stream, so the most important task is to correctly estimate your RTP bandwidth needs (of course, this is only applicable if an RTP proxy is used, otherwise the voice stream goes directly between the SIP phone and the remote gateway).

 The bandwidth will naturally depend on the codec being used.
 However, the “codec bitrate” parameter of the codec cannot be used for calculations since it only reflects the actual “useful” data stream.
 When this data is sent over an IP network it is encapsulated inside of a large number of IP packets (each packet is fairly small since they are sent frequently and do not cause interruptions).
 In addition to the actual data, each IP packet also contains a header with the information required to route and process the packet.

 In the particular case of voice stream, the amount of actual data in the packet may be equal to or even less than the size of an IP packet header.
 Since bandwidth is used to transport both the header and the data – the actual amount of consumed bandwidth is higher than the codec’s bitrate.

 For instance, a G.729 codec has 8 Kbps bitrate and requires about 31 Kbps of actual Internet bandwidth.
 You should remember that the total amount of required PortaSIP® bandwidth is twice the bandwidth required for all calls, since calls originate from both inside and outside the PortaSIP® system.